“I have studied the child, I have taken what the child has given me and expressed it, and that is what is called the Montessori Method.”

 What is Montessori?

-In 1907, Montessori founded the Casa dei Bambini, a school for mentally ill and disabled children in Rome.
-At that time, the mentally and physically challenged were usually believed to be incapable of academic learning.
-However, Montessori found that when offered the appropriate environment, guidance and materials, the students were capable of great things.
-Observing that that all young children have an innate curiosity and desire to learn, Montessori said: “free the child’s potential, and you will transform him into the world.”
+Dr. Montessori got her start at an educational facility for for mentally ill and disabled children in Rome.
+At that time, the mentally challenged were usually believed to be incapable of academic learning.
+Staff often ridiculed the children, who played with breadcrumbs on the floor.
+Montessori, however, observed that they were eager for sensory input, and were using their hands and crumbs to understand their world.
+She began to experiment and document which methods worked best to reach the children, discovering that, contrary to popular belief, they were capable of surprising improvement.
+Observing that that all young children possess an innate curiosity and desire to learn, Montessori said: “free the child’s potential, and you will transform him into the world.”

 Montessori today: the original “brain-based” education